ghostbsd/ghostbsd-build/README.md

 The purpose of this tool is quickly generate live images for GhostBSD.

 ## Features
-* Build GhostBSD with FreeBSD and TrueOS
+* Build GhostBSD with GhostBSD or TrueOS
 * Mate and XFCE desktop environments
 * Hybrid DVD/USB image